una/slides-intro-to-sass/README.md

+# A Brief Intro To Sass

-An introductory talk on Sass for a Skillcrush Master Class, February 1, 2014
+An introductory talk on Sass for a Skillcrush Master Class, February 1, 2015